oobecomau/desktop.gov.au/docs/blueprint/platform.md

 B2B only requires a small amount of user information (name, and email), however it is recommended that CISOs consuming this document creates a process outside of technology that ensures organisation identity requirements are met.
 The identity requirements should include the properties listed in the table below and the external user's nationality and clearances held.

-The following table describes the identity properties that should be a minimum requirement before collaboration is enabled for all agencies and implementation types.
+The following table describes the identity properties that should be a minimum requirement before collaboration is enabled for all organisations and implementation types.

 Field | Example | Justification
 --- | --- | ---